oracle/db-sharding/container-based-sharding-deployment/docs/QUICKSTART.md

   - [Copyright](#copyright)

 ## Before you begin
-- Before proceeding further, prepate podman host with  prerequisites related to the Oracle Sharding Containers on Podman host Environment as explained in [Preparation Steps for running Oracle Sharding Database in containers](../README.md#preparation-steps-for-running-oracle-sharding-in-linux-containers).
+- Before proceeding further, prepare podman host with  prerequisites related to the Oracle Sharding Containers on Podman host Environment as explained in [Preparation Steps for running Oracle Sharding Database in containers](../README.md#preparation-steps-for-running-oracle-sharding-in-linux-containers).
 We have a pre-created script `setup_sharding_host.sh` which will prepare the podman host with the following pre-requisites-
     - Validate Host machine for supported Os version(OL >8), Kernel(>UEKR6), Memory(>32GB), etc.
     - Install Podman
     - Install Podman Compose